 Note: We are constantly improving and extending the STA, and more services might be added/modified.

-The configuration is located in sta.conf
+The service configuration is also located in sta.conf

 { "sensors": { "custom_enrichment_producer": { "log_level": "TRACE" | "DEBUG" | "INFO" | "WARN" | "ERROR", "file_modification_minutes_threshold": int, "max_csv_rows": int, "enable": bool, "customized_services": [ { “name”: str, “headers”: [str] } ], "disabled_for_services": [str], "other_services_enabled": bool, } } }